-ethics rules they created leads to public distrust in our elected officials as a whole.10 The OCE must act to ensure compliance with the most fundamental ethics requirements and to maintain the public's trust.
-We request the OCE investigate Rep. Schrader's stock trades and apparent failure to file the required timely and accurate disclosures, and impose any appropriate sanctions.
+The OCE must act to ensure compliance with the most fundamental ethics requirements and to maintain the public's trust.
+In cases where a Member not only fails to make timely and accurate disclosures and the Member's stock trades were related to official action, the OCE must investigate both conflict of interest and late disclosure violations.
+We request the OCE investigate Rep. Manning's stock trades and apparent failure to file the required timely and accurate disclosures, and impose any appropriate sanctions.